 The Gillan Lab has funding available to support a 4-year PhD studentship at Trinity College Dublin to start in October 2018.
-The topic of the PhD thesis is relatively open; while work should show good alignment with the goals and expertise of the Gillan Lab, it will also reflect the interests and skillsets of the successful applicant.
-In general, the lab is occupied with questions relating to if/how abnormalities in fundamental cognitive processes (e.g. reinforcement learning) produce disorders of brain health, and whether these insights can be used to (i) identify at-risk individuals early, (ii) develop novel interventions or (iii) refine psychiatric nosology.
-We are interested in improving our understanding of fundamental cognitive processes as much as we are their application to disorders of brain health.
-Candidates interested in pursuing either program of research are encouraged to apply.
+The topic of the PhD thesis should show good alignment with the goals and expertise of the Gillan Lab, and in particular, computational psychiatry.
+We are occupied with questions relating to if/how specific abnormalities in fundamental cognitive processes (e.g. reinforcement learning, habit learning, flexible updating) produce disorders of brain health.
+In addition to fundamental work in this area, we are also interested in how these insights can be used to (i) identify at-risk individuals early, (ii) develop novel interventions or (iii) refine our definitions of psychiatric disorders and dimensions.

 Methods available to researchers in the lab include EEG, MRI, eye-tracking, pupillometry, large-scale internet-based cognitive testing, passive smartphone monitoring, and working with clinical populations (including generalized and social anxiety, OCD, depression, ADHD, autism, mild cognitive impairment and early AD).

 The student will receive an annual stipend (€16k) and have their fees covered for 4 years at Trinity College Dublin.
-Applications will be accepted until March 30th, but prospective students are encouraged to contact Claire well in advance of this date to discuss their area of interest.
+Applications will be accepted on a rolling basis until the position has been filled.

 - BA/BSc in Psychology, Neuroscience, Computer Science or a related field